BearThreat/promptchain/README.md

 *   **LLM Settings:** This step has no `## Metadata` section, so it **inherits** the settings from the previous step.
     *   `model`: `openai/gpt-3.5-turbo`
     *   `temperature`: `0.7`
+*   **LLM Output (Example):**
+    ```
+    Discover the pinnacle of craftsmanship with our new collection of luxury watches.
+Each timepiece is a testament to a legacy of precision engineering and sophisticated design.
+Meticulously crafted from the finest materials, these watches are more than just an accessory—they are a statement of enduring style and an heirloom for generations to come.
+Experience the art of timekeeping, perfected.
+    ```

 This step-by-step, dependency-aware process allows for the creation of intricate and powerful workflows from a simple, readable Markdown file.